-The compliance unit shall establish the position of head office chief compliance officer who oversees the compliance matters and reports to the board of directors and supervisors or audit committee at least semiannually.
-The head office chief compliance officer whose position is equivalent to a vice general manager may not hold internal positions other than the chief legal officer and should possess leadership and ability to effectively supervise the compliance works.
+The compliance unit shall establish the position of head office chief compliance officer who oversees the compliance matters and may not concurrently hold internal positions other than the chief legal officer and the dedicated AML/CFT compliance unit head.
+He should have a position equivalent to a vice general manager and possess the leadership and the ability to effectively supervise the compliance works.
 The qualifications of head office chief compliance officer shall comply with the Regulations Governing Required Qualifications for Responsible Persons of Insurance Enterprises.
+He shall give a report to the board of directors and supervisors or the audit committee at least semiannually and shall immediately escalate any material violation of laws or regulations he discovers (if any) to the board of directors and supervisors and report to the board of directors on the regulatory compliance matters.

 The branches of foreign insurance enterprises in Taiwan, reinsurance enterprises and insurance cooperatives may appoint a high level manager to act as the head office chief compliance officer under the preceding paragraph, and insurance cooperatives are not subject to the restriction on head office chief compliance officer holding concurrently other internal positions under the preceding paragraph.

 Chief auditor, head of audit unit and internal auditors may not serve as the head office chief compliance officer under Paragraph 2 hereof.
 The appointment and dismissal of head office chief compliance officer shall have the consent of at least the majority of all directors and be reported to competent authority for record.

-The head office chief compliance officer and personnel of the compliance unit of an insurance enterprise shall attend at least 20 hours of training a year offered by institutes recognized by the competent authority or financial holding companies or the employing insurance enterprise.
+The head office chief compliance officer and personnel of the compliance unit of an insurance enterprise shall attend at least 20 hours of on-the-job training courses a year offered by the competent authority or institutions recognized by the competent authority or held internally by the financial holding company which is the parent company of the insurance enterprise or the insurance enterprise.
 The training courses shall cover at least the latest regulatory amendments and new insurance products launched.
+The compliance officer of the business unit, product development and management unit, fund utilization unit, information unit and asset custody unit and other units of an insurance enterprise shall attend at least 15 hours of on-the-job training a year offered by the competent authority or institutions recognized by the competent authority or held internally by the financial holding company which is the parent company of the insurance enterprise or the insurance enterprise.